retaildevcrews/helium-typescript/README.md

 # make sure you are in the root of the repo
 # build the image
 docker build -t helium-typescript -f Dockerfile

+# note: you may see output like the following, this is expected and safe to ignore
+# npm WARN optional SKIPPING OPTIONAL DEPENDENCY: fsevents@2.1.2 (node_modules/mocha/node_modules/fsevents):
+# npm WARN notsup SKIPPING OPTIONAL DEPENDENCY: Unsupported platform for fsevents@2.1.2: wanted {"os":"darwin","arch":"any"} (current: {"os":"linux","arch":"x64"})

 # Tag and push the image to your Docker repo